Allenstown, Queensland: Amenities

+Rockhampton Cemetery (also known as South Rockhampton Cemetery) is at 113-171 Upper Dawson Road (23.3988°S 150.5032°E).

+Attractions

 Allenstown is home to three of the seven Big Bulls statues that decorate Rockhampton, which regards itself as the Beef Capital of Australia.
 The three bull statues are located along the Bruce Highway (also known as Gladstone Road) and depict three important cattle varieties raised in the area: Santa Gertrudis, Romagnola, and Braford.
-The Big Bulls are listed as one of Australia's big things.
+The Big Bulls are listed as one of "the big things of Australia".

 The theft of the testicles from the bulls is a common prank and they frequently have to be replaced.
-Some residents also feel that the bull statues over-emphasise one aspect of the city and should be relocated to less prominent locations.
+Some residents also feel that the bull statues overemphasise one aspect of the city and should be relocated to less prominent locations.
 However, there is strong public support for the retention of the bulls.